 The pain caused by this obsession reached a pinnacle about 4 years ago.
 It was either sink or swim, and I found myself ready to do anything to change.
 I reached out for help, and thus began a journey much deeper and more rewarding than I had ever anticipated.
 Suddenly, my message to share with the world was clear:

+Though there are still ups and downs, I love my life.
+And because I’ve learned how to navigate through life’s challenges and still live a life I love, my passion is to help other women realize that they can create a life they love too.
 It’s a shame to spend your life wishing you could have what you really want, because you can.
 You can have a great life!
 I call it Your Best Life, and there’s not a doubt in my mind that you can create it.
 My suffering forced me to face things about myself that weren’t pretty.
 And I’ve realized that while the circumstances vary from person to person, deep down everyone struggles with the same things.
 They want to know they matter.
 They want to feel peace in their lives.
 They want to have purpose.
 That is what living Your Best Life is all about.
 And you are entitled to all of these things.
 Yes.
 You!

 This blog is a collection of all the tips and tricks I’ve learned along the way.
 I’ve dabbled in Professional Organizing.
 I’ve immersed myself in a healthy lifestyle, including nutrition and exercise.
 I’ve dedicated my life to raising a family.
 I want to share all of these things because they contribute to living Your Best Life.
 But in my heart of hearts, what I really want you to know is that when you are in those dark places in life, you’re not alone.
 I’ve been there, and I’ve seen the light.
 This blog is the first step in sharing that light with you.